 At the launch event I was shown 4k footage shot with a variety of cameras, where the GH5S looked noticeably less noisy than the GH5 and Fujifilm XT2 at 6400 ISO, and impressively comparable to the Sony A7s Mark II at 12800 ISO.
 I look forward to performing my own comparisons once I get my hands on a final production sample, but the technology has certainly already shown impressive results on the EVA1 and Varicam 35 cameras.
 Rolling shutter also appeared better-controlled than previous models, including the A7s II.

 Check back soon for more results and comparisons with this new camera!B&H, or Adorama.
-Alternatively you could treat me to a coffee!
+Alternatively get yourself a copy of my treat me to a coffee!
+Thanks!